Seattle Children’s shares first progress report since releasing anti-racism action plan this fall

 Still, challenges to progress persist, the hospital acknowledged, including difficulties in supporting 14,000 Children’s staffers who have different levels of understanding and comfort with future changes; limited language support in existing record systems; and “consistent” differences in survey responses from families and patients.

-“When we released the Action Plan, I stated that Seattle Children’s was not yet the anti-racist organization we must be,” Sperring said in the letter.
+“When we released the Action Plan, I stated that Seattle Children’s was not yet the anti-racist organization we must be,” Sperring said.
 “We will stay the course, and we look forward to continuing these updates in the future as we share our progress in achieving the outcomes identified in this plan.”